Integrator's Guide

 Process:

-1. Push a new Runtime (RT) firmware signed with a key from a new PK hash slot.
+2. Push a new Runtime (RT) firmware signed with a key from the new PK hash slot.

-2. Additionally assert the hardware strapping pin (Bit 1 of SS_STRAP_GENERIC[3]) to enable rotation.
+3. Additionally assert the hardware strapping pin (bit 1 of mci_reg_generic_input_wires[1]) to enable rotation.

-4. The MCU Runtime will then burn the old PK hash slot as invalid.
+5. An authorized requester sends MC_FUSE_REVOKE_VENDOR_PK_HASH to MCU Runtime to burn the old PK hash slot as invalid.

 sequenceDiagram